wagtail/wagtail-localize/docs/tutorial/2-configure-wagtail-localize.md

 ### Enable `LocaleMiddleware`

-Django's `LocaleMiddleware` detects a user's browser language and forwards them to the most approapriate language version of the website.
+Django's `LocaleMiddleware` detects a user's browser language and forwards them to the most appropriate language version of the website.

 To enable it, insert `'django.middleware.locale.LocaleMiddleware'` into the middleware setting